dahat64/GMmoves/README.md

 ## 7. Credits
 ### CS50x
 First and foremost, the amazing CS50x staff, for teaching me all I know so far about programming.
 Thanks professor David J. Malan for being awesome.
-Thanks Harvard for providing an amazing course for free, you guys make the world a better place.
+Thanks Harvard for providing an amazing course for free.

 ### pgnmentor.com
 ### Chess.js